swaretech/public-o11y-docs/apm/span-tags/index-span-tags.rst

 1. To get to the :guilabel:`APM MetricSets` page, do one of the following:

    a.
-In Splunk APM, select :guilabel:`APM Configuration` and select :guilabel:`APM MetricSets` from the menu.
+On the Splunk APM overview page, select :guilabel:`APM Configuration` and select :guilabel:`APM MetricSets` from the menu.
 The APM MetricSets page opens.
    b.
 From anywhere in Splunk Observability Cloud, select :guilabel:`Settings` in the left navigation bar and select :guilabel:`APM MetricSets` under :guilabel:`Data Configuration`.

 2. On the :guilabel:`APM MetricSets` page, select :strong:`New MetricSet`.